 - Do not skip this step.
 You don’t want to drain the water from tofu completely, but it’s important to remove some moisture so the dressing doesn’t get too wet.
-Wrap the tofu with paper towels.
+Wrap 7 oz medium-firm tofu (momen dofu) with paper towels.
 Put the wrapped tofu on a tray or plate.
 Add another tray or plate on top of the tofu and put a heavy object on top to facilitate draining.
-Set aside for 20-30 minutes.
-Alternatively, you can microwave paper-wrapped tofu for 1 minute (1200W).
+Set aside for 20–30 minutes.
+Alternatively, you can microwave paper towel-wrapped tofu for 1 minute (1200W).

-- Toast the sesame seeds in a frying pan, shaking the pan frequently, until they are fragrant and start to pop.
+- Toast 4 Tbsp toasted white sesame seeds in a dry frying pan, shaking the pan frequently, until they are fragrant and start to pop.

-- Transfer to a Japanese mortar (suribachi) and grind the sesame seeds with a pestle (surikogi).
+- Transfer the to a Japanese mortar (suribachi) and grind the sesame seeds with a pestle (surikogi).

-- Cut off and discard the ends of chrysanthemum leaves.
-Then cut them into 2-inch (5 cm) pieces.
-Keep the stems and leafy parts separated.
+- Cut off and discard the ends of ½ lb shungiku (chrysanthemum greens).
+Then, cut them into 2-inch (5-cm) pieces.
+Keep the stems and leafy parts separate.

-- Bring a big pot of water to a boil.
-Boil the stems for 10-15 seconds to head start the cooking.
+- Now, blanch the greens.
+Bring a big pot of water to a boil.
+Boil the stem pieces for 10–15 seconds to give them a head start on cooking.

-- Then add the leafy greens and submerge to cook for 5 seconds.
+- Finally, add the leafy greens and submerge to cook for 5 seconds.